nika-akin/Reddit-Field-Explorer/README.md

 # Reddit Opinion Dynamics Explorer

 **Reddit Opinion Dynamics Explorer** is a Streamlit-based web app that visualizes and analyzes Reddit discussions from a [real-world field experiment](https://github.com/lfoswald/reddit-discussion-field-experiment).
 Explore comment tree structures, user participation patterns, and opinion change dynamics in an intuitive and interactive way.
-The project was funded by the EU Horizon Project [SoMe4Dem](https://some4dem.eu/) by the European Commission.

 https://reddit-field-explorer.streamlit.app/
 ---